 Dogs and wolves are interfertile, which means they can mate successfully, and their offspring can also have offspring.
 This rarely, if ever, occurs in the wild as packs are protective of their females so they would not be allowed to interbreed.
 However, as humans have been fascinated with mixing a domestic dog with a wolf, they have begun to experiment within the last few centuries.

 These types of hybrids have been taken into family homes, but the success has been varied.
 If it is successful, generally owners state that it has been very difficult, more so than any other dog they have had.
-Dogs and wolves mature at a different rate and as such this makes their behavior unpredictable, and because of this there is no one-answer fits all with raising a hybrid.
+Dogs and wolves mature at a different rate and as such this make their behavior unpredictable, and because of this, no one answer fits all with raising a hybrid.

 So, the answer is, they may be able to be domesticated, but not without risk, and you should definitely not compare this process to that of a dog, or in this case, a Siberian Husky.